Evolution from Flax Linen to NNX#

 y = model(x)

-In general, lifted transforms of Linen and NNX should look the same.
-However, NNX lifted transforms are designed to be closer to their lower level JAX counterparts, and thus we throw away some assumptions in certain Linen lifted transforms.
+In general, transforms of Flax Linen and Flax NNX should look the same.
+However, Flax NNX transforms are designed to be closer to their lower-level JAX counterparts, and thus we throw away some assumptions in certain Linen lifted transforms.
 This scan-over-layers use case will be a good example to showcase it.

-Scan-over-layers is a technique in which, we want run an input through a sequence of N repeated layers, passing the output of each layer as the input to the next layer.
-This pattern can significantly reduce compilation time for big models.
-In this example, we will repeat the module Block for 5 times in a top-level module MLP.
+Scan-over-layers is a technique where you run an input through a sequence of N repeated layers, passing the output of each layer as the input to the next layer.
+This pattern can significantly reduce compilation time for large models.
+In the example below, you will repeat the Block Module 5 times in the top-level MLP Module.

-In Linen, we apply a nn.scan upon the module Block to create a larger module ScanBlock that contains 5 Block.
-It will automatically create a large parameter of shape (5, 64, 64) at initialization time, and at call time iterate over every (64, 64) slice for a total of 5 times, like a jax.lax.scan would.
+• In Flax Linen, you apply the flax.linen.scan (nn.scan) transforms upon the Block nn.Module to create a larger ScanBlock nn.Module that contains 5 Block nn.Module objects.
+It will automatically create a large parameter of shape (5, 64, 64) at initialization time, and iterate over at call time every (64, 64) slice for a total of 5 times, like a jax.lax.scan (API doc) would.

-But if you think closely, there actually isn’t any need for jax.lax.scan operation at initialization time.
-What happened there is more like a jax.vmap operation - you are given a Block that accepts (in_dim, out_dim), and you “vmap” it over num_layers of times to create a larger array.
+• Up close, in the logic of this model there actually is no need for the jax.lax.scan operation at initialization time.
+What happens there is more like a jax.vmap operation - you are given a Block sub-Module that accepts (in_dim, out_dim), and you “vmap” it over num_layers of times to create a larger array.

-In NNX we take advantage of the fact that model initialization and running code are completely decoupled, and instead use nnx.vmap to initialize the underlying blocks, and nnx.scan to run the model input through them.
+• In Flax NNX, you take advantage of the fact that model initialization and running code are completely decoupled, and instead use the nnx.vmap transform to initialize the underlying Block parameters, and the nnx.scan transform to run the model input through them.

-For more information on NNX transforms, check out the Transforms Guide.
+For more information on Flax NNX transforms, check out the Transforms guide.

 class Block(nn.Module):